JustFiesta/microservices-deployment/README.md

-﻿# Docker + Kubernetes deployment
+﻿# Microservices Deployment

 This repository contains resources for successful deployment of [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) project.

 It was made as a practical task to test my knowlage for containers creation/security and Kubernetes on Cloud.
 All complaining with DevOps principals.

-The deployment is fully Automated with CI/CD.
+The deployment is fully Automated with CI/CD for code and also for Terraform files.

 ## Technologies